Hopes dashed: Jersey found by search team offers no leads in hunt for missing trampers

 They had been due to return about five days later on Thursday, May 14.

-LandSAR (search and rescue) NZ chief executive Carl McOnie said its team of volunteers were very skilled and were still holding onto hope.
+LandSAR NZ chief executive Carl McOnie said its team of volunteers were very skilled and were still holding on to hope.

 "We want a result.
 We want to give families a result."